coloristhk/coloristhk.github.io/index.md

 						<h4>ABOUT ME</h4>
 						<h2>Hi, I'm Dennis</h2>
 						<p>I am a colorist, video technician, DCP Mastering Technician
-						Working in film post production for more than a decade now, I have dealt with many different situations and have learnt to adapt in this ever changing industry.
-Currently a member at Best & Original Limited in Hong Kong.
+						<br>Worked in film post production for more than a decade now, I have dealt with many different situations and
+						have learnt to adapt in this ever changing industry.
+Currently working freelance in Hong Kong.
 						<br><br>Here's <a href="https://hk.linkedin.com/in/dennis-cheng-a58a94224">my linkedin page</a>.
 						</p>
 					</div>